← All articles

 Partial remission: The cancer has shrunk or is no longer causing symptoms

-You may hear the term “no evidence of disease (NED)” — this is often used to describe complete remission, though microscopic cancerous cells may still remain.
+You may hear the term "no evidence of disease (NED)" — this is often used to describe complete remission, though microscopic cancer cells may still remain.
 It is therefore important to have clinical follow-up with physical exams and CT scans to identify any sites of cancer recurrence before symptoms of cancer develop.

 Frequently Asked Questions About Remission